Hen Institute

 Hen Institute is a public art project sponsored by the City of Raleigh and the Raleigh Arts Commission as part of SEEK Raleigh.
 It is composed of a mobile chicken coop and classroom inhabited by egg laying chickens.
 Hen Institute invites artists and community members to use hens as a curatorial framework to create artistic, community-based, and educational programs.
 Themes include but are not limited to, sustenance, protection, feminism, immobility, nesting, community, sustainability, home, rural, courage, motherhood, nutrition, and generosity.

-Occurring at a variety of outdoor locations throughout the city of Raleigh, an assortment of creative and educational performances, exhibits, lectures, and workshops will happen on site at the coop.
-Community meals created off-site by guest chefs using eggs produced by the hens will compare ideas of creative and educational nourishment to food related nourishment.
-Raleigh residents are also invited to become Chicken Stewards who will care for the hens and take home the eggs.
+Occurring at a variety of outdoor locations, an assortment of creative and educational performances, exhibits, lectures, and workshops happen on site at the coop.
+Community meals created off-site by guest chefs using eggs produced by the hens compare ideas of creative and educational nourishment to food related nourishment.
+Community residents are also invited to become Chicken Stewards who will care for the hens and take home the eggs.

 SEEK RALEIGH